mollymccollumwx/professional-readme-generator/generatedREADME.md

 * [Questions](#Questions)

 ## Installation
-Use node.js and install the inquireer package
+Clone the repo from Github.

 ## Usage
-Use the command line to generate your README.
-Answer the prompts
+This is a CIL that is meant to be used by developers only.
+Run node index.js in the terminal to start the series of prompts.

 ## License
 MIT License

-    Copyright (c) [2021]
+    Copyright (c) [2020]

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal